Skip to main content

 If you’re employed and self-employed

 You might be an employee but also do self-employed work.
-In this case your employer will deduct your Class 1 National Insurance from your wages, and you may have to pay Class 2 and 4 National Insurance for your self-employed work.
+In this case your employer will deduct your Class 1 National Insurance from your wages, and you may have to pay Class 4 National Insurance for your self-employed work.

 How much you pay depends on your combined wages and your self-employed work.
 HMRC will let you know how much National Insurance is due after you’ve filed your Self Assessment tax return.